Ekadashi Fasting and Healthy Aging: A Mathematical Model

 In the tradition of Sri Amit Ray, there are 114 chakras in the human body; among these, 64 are non-linear chakras, which are used for various spiritual awakenings and emotional balancing.
 The seven traditional chakras are linear and are not significantly related to emotional balancing.

 While emotions are essential for navigating the complexities of life, the prevalence of negative emotions—such as anger, sadness, and fear—can significantly impact mental health and well-being.
 These emotions often manifest in oscillations, fluctuating in intensity and duration, leading to a cycle of emotional distress that can be challenging to manage.
+There are a set of 28 chakras in our brain, these chakras are influence by music and rhythms and effective for removing negative emotions.

 In our tradition, among the 64 non-linear chakras, the Harsha chakra, Vimarsha chakra, Urja chakra, and Sakshi chakra protocols are very popular and often used for emotional balancing.
 Hence, in this article we focus on these four powerful balancing chakras.